 |Error list||(via Command Palette)|

-The “format on key” feature is on by default, which formats the current line after typing
+The “format on key” feature is disabled by default, which formats the current line after typing

 Package Settings ->